 Jesus appeared to have had a high standard on the subject of marriage.
 Surviving records of Jesus’ words and teachings indicate that Jesus believed women to be equal to men.
-The equality of the sexes is peculiar within the context of a patriarchal society.
+The equality of the sexes appears peculiar within the context of a patriarchal society.
 Paul saw women as equal partners in the Christian movement.
 The Didache, an early Christian text dating from the first century, implies equality of the sexes.

-At some point patriarchy may have been re-established.
-The texts of the Gospels may have been edited to to this aim and the letters of the early church father may have been rewritten for the same reason.
-For instance, 1 Corinthians 11:2-16 has been added later.7 It contains the claim that the man is the head of the family.
-A similar claim is made in the First Epistle to Timothy.8 Scholars believe this letter was written later on and not by Paul as the letter claims.
+At some point patriarchy has been re-established.
+The letters of the early church father may have been rewritten for that reason.
+For instance, 1 Corinthians 11:2-16 has been added later.10 It claims that the man is the head of the family.
+A similar claim is made in the First Epistle to Timothy.11 Scholars believe this letter was written later on and not by Paul like the letter claims.